Teacher in Ho Chi Minh City, 4

-The morning light in southern Vietnam was strong; the exercise room on the fourth floor of the Hotel Vissai Saigon was empty.
+The morning light in southern Vietnam was strong; the exercise room on the fourth floor of Hotel Vissai was empty.

-It was 7:10, Tuesday morning.
 I lay down on a mat to start my stretching.
-A soreness spread across my shoulders, a result of carrying my backpack with a computer and a camera in it all day.
+A soreness had spread across my shoulders, a result of carrying my backpack with a computer and a camera in it all day.
 I heard a voice, looked up, and saw a young, Vietnamese man wearing white shorts and a white polo shirt.
 I had never seen him before, but he knew me.

 He approached and dangled a pair of earphones from one hand.
-He said he had found them on the ground after I left the facility the previous day.
+He said he had found them on the pool deck after I left the facility the previous day.

-Then I had been listening to several Chuck Berry songs on my iPhone.
-Now, because I had lost my earphones, I was recalling the lyrics to Johnny B. Goode: “Deep down in Louisiana close to New Orleans / Way back in the woods among the Evergreens.”
+Then, I had been listening to several Chuck Berry songs on my iPhone.
+Now, because I had lost my earphones, I was humming the lyrics to Johnny B. Goode: “Deep down in Louisiana close to New Orleans / Way back in the woods among the Evergreens.”

-I entered the dining room at Hotel Vissai Saigon at 8:30.
-Most tables were empty, but ten people were having breakfast at two tables at the back of the room.
+I entered the dining room of Hotel Vissai at 8:30am.
+Most of the tables were empty, but eight people were having breakfast at two tables at the back of the room.
 At the front of the room, a lone man, an American, sat at a small table for two.

 I had seen the man in the lobby the night before as I was leaving the hotel; his suitcase had burst open, spilling some shirts and underwear on the floor.
-He was about 6 feet tall, 65 years old, and wore a short, well-trimmed beard.
+He was about 6 feet tall, 65 years old, and wore a short, well-trimmed beard with flecks of grey.

 The man with the beard looked at me as I passed and approached the breakfast buffet.
 I filled a plate with eggs and toast, while the man walked over to me.
 “My name is Howard,” he said.
 “I just arrived in Ho Chi Minh City last night from Atlanta, Georgia.
 You’re American, aren’t you?
-Have you heard of a place here called SunRise City?
+Have you heard of a development here called SunRise City?
 I think it is near the river.”

 We walked back to his table.

 “I’ve been to southern Vietnam before on previous trips,” Howard continued.
 He paused.
-“My friend, a petroleum engineer who works for Exxon-Mobil in a high-rise at Diamond Plaza, District 1, now wants me to find a place for him to live for a year or two and draw up a contract.
+“My friend, a petroleum engineer who works for Exxon-Mobil in a high-rise at Diamond Plaza, District 1, wants me to find a place for him to live for a year or two and draw up a contract.
 I’m a real estate investor and a lawyer.”